kryptokrona/kryptokrona-docs/docs/guides/mining/Mining.md

 ### [NinjaRig](https://github.com/turtlecoin/ninjarig)

-NinjaRig is an all in CPU and GPU miner, modified from xmrig by a TurtleCoin community member.
+NinjaRig is an all in one CPU and GPU miner, modified from xmrig by a TurtleCoin community member.

 Please follow [this guide](NinjaRig-Guide) to start mining TurtleCoin with NinjaRig.